aridjayarecipes/cutesrecipes.web.app/content/post/2211-simple-way-to-prepare-ultimate-beef-medallions-and-amp-cruciferous-vegetables.md

 <!--inarticleads2-->

-##### Instructions to make Beef medallions &amp; cruciferous vegetables:
+##### Instructions to make Beef medallions & cruciferous vegetables:

 1. In a mortar and pestle, grind the ginger, garlic and habanero to form a paste
-1. In a bowl, add the beef medallions, garlic, ginger &amp; habanero chilli mixture, tamarind paste and soy sauce.
+1. In a bowl, add the beef medallions, garlic, ginger & habanero chilli mixture, tamarind paste and soy sauce.
 Mix well to combine.
 Allow to rest for about 30 minutes
 1. In a heavy skillet pan, heat the oil over high heat until hot.
 1. Sear the beef medallions on both sides (for about 1-2 minutes each side).
 1. Add the soy sauce to the leftover marinade and pour over the beef medallions.
 Stir to combine